You might have started your writing business because you love to write.

 - Track your hours and adjust future pricing accordingly

-3. Outline your terms of service and payment policy
+3. Outline the terms of service and payment policy for your writing business

-While “terms of service and payment policy” may sound like boring business details, I consider them a fun opportunity for you to stand out.
+While “terms of service and payment policy” may sound like boring business details, I consider them a fun opportunity for you to stand out as a professional.

 If you want to have an exceptional service business, you cannot casually respond to any form of business communication or informally agree to any business transaction.